Hawkeyes host conference tournament Saturday and Sunday at Carver-Hawkeye Arena

 Since returning to campus, Iowa set school records for longest dual unbeaten (84) and winning streaks (69), longest dual road unbeaten (51) and winning streaks (44), most Carver-Hawkeye Arena victories (11) and most dual shutouts (8).
-Iowa also made another entry in the record books, setting the national collegiate dual meet attendance record of 15,955 when it hosted Iowa State Dec.
+Iowa also made another entry in the record books, setting the then national collegiate dual meet attendance record of 15,955 when it hosted Iowa State on Dec.
 6, 2008, at Carver-Hawkeye Arena.
-The previous record of 15,646 was set Feb.
-1, 2002, when Minnesota hosted Iowa at the Target Center in Minneapolis.
 The Hawkeyes won the Iowa State dual, 20-15.
-Iowa also set a then-national dual attendance record by average 9,014 fans in 2011-12.
+Iowa also set a national dual attendance record by average 9,014 fans in 2011-12.

 Brands rejoined the Hawkeye staff in 2008 after a three-year stint (2005-08) as USA Wrestling’s National Freestyle Resident Coach in Colorado Springs, CO.
 During his tenure, Brands worked with 2008 U.S. Olympic freestyle gold medalist Henry Cejudo and 2006 World champion Bill Zadick.

 His previous collegiate coaching experience includes three years as head coach at the University of Tennessee-Chattanooga (2002-05), and as an assistant coach at Montana State-Northern (2001-02), the University of Nebraska (2000-01) and the University of Iowa (1992-2000).
 At Chattanooga, Brands led the Mocs to the 2005 Southern Conference title, crowning three conference champions and two All-Americans.
 At Iowa, he helped the Hawkeyes win seven NCAA and Big Ten titles, crowning 19 NCAA and 26 Big Ten champions.
 Iowa's dual record of 115-12-1 during his tenure included three undefeated seasons (14-0 in 1995, 17-0 in 1996 and 18-0 in 2000).